FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 You may receive multiple identical or nearly ideantical webhooks for the same booking.
 This may happen occasionally or regularly.
 This is normal.
+Your software must be prepared to receive identical webhooks without malfunctioning.
 Keep reading to learn how to know how to handle this situation and stay in sync with the bookings that exist in the FareHarbor system.

 ## Question: Webhook security